c410-f3r/wtx/README.md

 ## Comparisons

 In a way, `wtx` can be seen as an amalgamation that consolidates the functionality of several other web development projects into a single toolkit.
-Take a look at the following comparison table to see how some built-from-scratch implementations compare with other similar projects.
+Take a look at the following table to see how some built-from-scratch implementations compare with other similar projects.

 | Technology                                         | Similar Projects                                                   | Feature (`wtx`)          |
 | -------------------------------------------------- | ------------------------------------------------------------------ | ------------------------ |